Ozone Generator for Hunting – A Two-Year Field Test

 There is a hill on the property I hunt that is covered with oak trees.
 Every year this hill produces many acorns and is a hotbed for deer activity in the early season.
 I have a stand in the perfect spot on this hill.
 A west wind is all I need to almost guarantee an opportunity at an animal.
 We hardly ever get a west wind when I can hunt.

 October 27th of 2019 was no different.
 It was a beautiful cool Sunday morning, with a steady East Northeast wind.
 I had a kitchen pass, the weather was good, lots of sign in the area, and my favorite stand was unhuntable.
-I looked at the Scent Lok Oz Radial and said to myself, “what the hell, let’s go test this thing again.”
+I looked at the ozone generator and said to myself, “what the hell, let’s go test this thing again.”
 My wind would be blowing directly into a bedding area all morning and directly over the food source I was hunting.

 Shortly after daybreak a doe appeared directly downwind and walked in on a string to just below my stand.
 I raised my weapon, fired, and watched my arrow narrowly miss her.
 I dropped my bow arm, a rookie mistake I make from time to time.
 I was frustrated by my error, but I had a breakthrough.
 There is no doubt my scent had been blowing towards that deer and she had no clue I was in the world.
 I made no scent elimination efforts whatsoever besides the ozone generator.
 I was almost convinced.